 Do you ever wonder how to invest money?
 We all would like to have a pleasant retirement.
 Knowing how to invest money effectively gives you the financial freedom to do so.
 It’s a huge game-changer to read investing books especially since some of them have summaries, like that Peter Lynch One Up On Wall Street book summary, for instance.

 Working with an Advisor

 Investing is clearly an important part to one’s financial picture, but for many people investing is intimidating and confusing.
 Hopefully many of these people choose to work with an advisor whose incentives are aligned with their own.
 On this topic it is important to understand the difference between a broker dealer and a registered investment advisor.
 Broker dealers must meet a suitability standard.
 This means their advice does not have to be in the client’s best interest.
-Registered investment advisors, on the other hand, must act in their client’s best interest.
+A registered investment advisor, on the other hand, must act in their client’s best interest.
 It is important to understand this distinction and know which one the advisor you are considering actually is.
 Steven Lockshin discusses this as well as other topics involved with the selection of the right advisor in his book Get Wise To Your Advisor.
 We’ve been recommending this book to clients and prospects for years.

 If you are considering work with us, you should know that we are a fee only registered investment advisor.
 You can get more information on the types of approaches we offer on how to invest money in this paper.